[HISTORY: Adopted by the Mayor and Council of the Borough of Northvale 6-10-1964 (Ch. 21 of the 1969 Code). Amendments noted where applicable.]

 There is hereby established and created in the Borough of Northvale a Department of Public Works for the maintenance of roads, trenches and culverts, park areas and other municipal property.

-The Department of Public Works shall consist of one Superintendent, one Director of Fleet Services, one Foreman, and up to five roadmen.
+The Department of Public Works shall consist of one Superintendent, up to two Foremen, and up to five roadmen.
+The Superintendent shall be designated by the Mayor and Council in accordance with the provisions of N.J.S.A.
+40:87-30 and any subsequent amendments.
 Additional employees may be hired from time to time as may be required and determined by the Mayor and Council by resolution.

 [Added 12-28-1977 by Ord.
 No. 435]

 The duties of the Superintendent of the Department of Public Works shall be as follows: